Africa Humanitarian Action: 2000–2005

 AHA, in 2004, brought together its partners from around the world with an African-set agenda.
 The event attracted representatives of hundreds of leading aid agencies and frontline NGOs.
-In collaboration with the AU, AHA organized the International Symposium on “Building the Capacity and Resources of African Non Governmental Organizations” in Addis Abeba.
+In collaboration with the AU, AHA organized the International Symposium on "Building the Capacity and Resources of African Non Governmental Organizations" in Addis Ababa.
 Building on the accomplishments of the Symposium, AHA helped form the African Centre for Humanitarian Action (ACHA).
 ACHA and other initiatives were viewed to not only increase the resources and capacity of African NGOs but also raise their international standing.
 In 2004, AHA continued its health and social programmes for refugees and returnees in Angola, Burundi, Congo (DR), the Republic of Guinea, Liberia, Namibia, and Ethiopia.
 In September, AHA launched an emergency intervention in Darfur and started planning for support to South Sudan in 2005.

 AHA also made a concerted effort to reach out to the corporate sector with innovative and progressive methods, already providing education, health, and social services to many of Africa's citizens.

 Angola continued to recover in 2005 from its most recent turmoil.
 There were still was an estimated 91,000 people who remained displaced in Angola in 2005.
-11,322 returnees and 186,710 patients benefitted from AHA programs including but not limited to Capacity Building, Training of TBAs and community health workers, mine awareness, medical services and water and sanitation.
+11,322 returnees and 186,710 patients benefited from AHA programs including but not limited to Capacity Building, Training of TBAs and community health workers, mine awareness, medical services and water and sanitation.

 As of November 2005, 200,000 Burundi refugees had been repatriated.
 According to the UNHCR, in 2005, 60,288 Burundian refugees were still living in DR Congo and 2,000 in Rwanda.
 The total number of beneficiaries in 2005 IDPS and refugees respectively was 118,000 and 486,000.